 3. CRUX Data and User Experience

 CRUX stands for Chrome User Experience Report.
 It’s data pulled from the browsers of millions of Google Chrome users.

-A lot of effort is wasted regardless because people are typically focussing on the wrong elements, such as overall load time versus how the user experiences the website.
+A lot of effort is wasted regardless because people are typically focussing on the wrong elements, such as overall web page load times versus how the user experiences the website speed.
 The new Core Web Vitals go a long way towards addressing this.

 Core Web Vitals has a 28-30 day cycle time

 Core Web Vitals data is processed on a monthly cycle.
 If you have a Core Web Vitals speed error in Google Search Console it’ll take 28 days to review.
 The CRUX reports we’ll talk about in a moment process data from Google Bigquery monthly with data available on the second Tuesday of the month.

 My guess is this means any change you make to site speed that improves engagement metrics will likely have a 30 day lag time before it potentially could impact the SERPs.